Ch 1: Imagine, An Introduction

 From pre-logical early childhood, we have said religious and national rituals such as the Lord’s Prayer, the Nicene Creed and the Pledge of Allegiance.
 We have been encouraged by persistent persuasion to look at things a certain way.
 We are comfortable with it.
 As long as we believe it or say we believe it, we get to feel smug.
 We are addicted to this smugness, this blind loyalty, this persistent bias.

 Changing our thinking will be difficult.
 It is, however, necessary if the human race and dependent species are to survive the modern era.
 We cannot continue the errors of the past much longer.
 Our science and technology which brought us this wealth has also brought us a host of ways to destroy ourselves.
 The threats are real.
 Our own nuclear weapons alone have the capacity to eradicate or drastically alter all life on our planet.
-Through religiously-supported overpopulation, we are inadvertently evolving biological threats that surpass the destructive capability of the Medieval plagues that killed a majority of the populations in the major cities in Europe.
+Through religiously-supported overpopulation, we are inadvertently evolving biological threats that surpass the destructive capability of the Medieval plagues that killed a majority of the populations in the major cities of Europe and the native Americans in the “New World.”
 We are stuck in endless cycles of provoking conventional war.
 And we have now created ecological threats to the entire planet due to excessive greed and unwise business, economic and social practices worldwide.

 A world without enmity and war; without vast economic inequalities generation after generation; without “superpowers” and less entitled, less important, less prepared, less educated, and less valued people; a world “of the people, by the people, and for the people” isn’t a pipe dream.
 It’ll take dedication, but we can make it happen.

 Ch 3: How Spirituality Works